 If you have trouble accessing the YouTube, you can also watch this on MediaHopper.

 Oral, Print, and Digital Cultures in World Christianity and the History of Mission On-line, from New College, University of Edinburgh, 22–24 June 2021 Proposals due: 20 March 2021 29 March 2021 Social media hashtag: #YaleEdin2021

-The next meeting of the Yale-Edinburgh Group on World Christianity and the History of Mission will take place in New College, University of Edinburgh, from 25–27 June 2020.
-The theme will be Oral, Print, and Digital Cultures in World Christianity and the History of Mission.
+The next meeting of the Yale-Edinburgh Group on World Christianity and the History of Mission is to take place on-line, from New College, University of Edinburgh, from 22-24 June 2021.
+More information about the on-line format will be provided later.

 We anticipate that the on-line format will increase the number of paper proposals that are submitted.
 Yet we will also be working with a condensed time schedule due to the multiple time zones we will be spanning.
 We will prioritise early career scholars and offer two options for paper presentations: (1) a short oral presentation in real time (15min + Q&A time) and (2) a presentation in the form of a pre-recorded 3 min video with a single slide.

 it is close to the theme of the conference,

 you state the year you gained your PhD, or your student status

 your preference for short oral presentation or pre-recorded 3 min video.
 Depending on demand, you may not be offered your first choice.